arrickd/RegressionGrapher1/README.md

 # RegressionGrapher

-Manually enter coordinates to plot in src/grapher/Regression.enterData().
-Enter variable "pairs" for number of coordinate pairs then enter coordinates themselves.
-Tested in Netbeans
+Manually enter coordinates to plot in src/grapher/Regression.enterData() Canvas size set to 300px so scale data as need be.
+Tested in Netbeans.